-Dual element delay line transducers are usable over a range starting as thin as 0.025 inches and up, depending on the material, frequency, and diameter.
+Dual element delay line transducers are usable over a range of 0.025 inches to 20 inches depending on the material, frequency, and diameter.

 A limitation of dual element delay-line transducers is the V shaped sound path.
 Because the sound travels from one element to another, the time versus thickness relationship is non-linear.
 Therefore, a correction table in the instruments software is used to compensate for this error.